History of Southeast Asia

 The wide topographical diversity of Southeast Asia has greatly influenced its history.
 For instance, Mainland Southeast Asia with its continuous but rugged and difficult terrain provided the basis for the early Cham, Khmer, and Mon civilisations.
-The sub-region's extensive coastline and major river systems of the Irrawaddy, Salween, Chao Phraya, Mekong and Red River have directed socio-cultural and economic activities towards the Indian Ocean and South China Sea.
+The sub-region's extensive coastline and major systems of the Irrawaddy, Salween, Chao Phraya, Mekong, and Red Rivers have directed socio-cultural and economic activities towards the Indian Ocean and South China Sea.

 In Maritime Southeast Asia, apart from exceptions such as Borneo and Sumatra, the patchwork of recurring land-sea patterns on widely dispersed islands and archipelagos admitted moderately sized thalassocratic states indifferent to territorial ambitions, where growth and prosperity were associated with sea trade.
 Since around 100 BCE, Maritime Southeast Asia has occupied a central position at the crossroads of the Indian Ocean and the South China Sea trading routes, immensely stimulating its economy and influencing its culture and society.
 Most local trading polities selectively adopted Indian Hindu elements of statecraft, religion, culture and administration during the early centuries of the common era, which marked the beginning of recorded history in the area and the continuation of a characteristic cultural development.
 Chinese culture diffused into the region more indirectly and sporadically, as trade was mostly based on land routes like the Silk Road.
 Long periods of Chinese isolationism and political relations that were confined to ritualistic tribute procedures prevented deep acculturation.

 Buddhism, particularly in Mainland Southeast Asia, began to affect political structures beginning in the 8th to 9th centuries CE.
 Islamic ideas arrived in insular Southeast Asia as early as the 8th century, and the first Muslim societies in the area emerged by the 13th century.
-The era of European colonialism, early Modernity and the Cold War era revealed the reality of limited political significance for the various Southeast Asian polities.
+The era of European colonialism, early modernity, and the Cold War era revealed the reality of limited political significance for the various Southeast Asian polities.
 Post-World War II national survival and progress required a modern state and a strong national identity.
 Most modern Southeast Asian countries enjoy a historically unprecedented degree of political freedom and self-determination and have embraced the practical concept of intergovernmental co-operation within the Association of Southeast Asian Nations (ASEAN).